Guide collection

 What should the reader open next?

-Next Path After Body Types and Constitution Tendencies
+Next Path After Body Types

-next-path for Body Types and Constitution Tendencies ties Body Types to nine constitution tendencies and Phlegm Dampness.
+next-path for Body Types ties Body Types to nine constitution tendencies and Phlegm Dampness.
 The block needs local examples, a visible limit, and a next-page reason so it cannot be reused as generic wellness copy.
 The path turns the article into ordered reading rather than a loose set of links.
 Navigation sources keep Body Types connected to reading order and question preparation, not care planning.
 The next link is for understanding, not for sequencing care or deciding what to do next.

 BalancedQi DeficiencyYang Deficiency

-Reader Checklist for Body Types and Constitution Tendencies
+Reader Checklist for Body Types

-A strong checklist for Body Types and Constitution Tendencies names the cue, comparison, boundary, and unresolved question.
+A strong checklist for Body Types names the cue, comparison, boundary, and unresolved question.
 If any part is missing, the page is not yet clear enough to rely on.
 The checklist asks what the reader can repeat in plain language.
 A useful checklist keeps nine constitution tendencies, comparison, boundary, and the unresolved question in separate boxes.
 A checklist passes only when it leaves a reader with a note or question, not a plan.

 BalancedQi Deficiency